We are hiring for Residence Directors for the 2018-2019 academic year!

 - Crisis management experience

-As a live-in position, there may be some weekend and evening responsibilities.
+As a live-in position, there will be some weekend and evening responsibilities.

 SALARY AND BENEFITS